This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of HP's value that present opportunities for upside or downside to the current Trefis price estimate for HP:

-- Infrastructure Outsourcing Revenues: We currently forecast the revenues from HP's infrastructure outsourcing business will fall in the near term and then pick up in the later years to reach $16 billion by the end of the Trefis forecast period.
-There could be a 5% upside to the Trefis price estimate if infrastructure outsourcing revenues were to increase to $18 billion during our forecast period.
-Our estimate is based on guidance provided by the company in its Securities Analyst presentation.
+- Technology Services: We currently forecast the revenues from HP's technology services business to remain tepid in the near term and then pick up in the later years to reach $8 billion by the end of the Trefis forecast period.
+There could be a 5% upside to the Trefis price estimate if technology service revenues were to increase to $12 billion during our forecast period.

-- Infrastructure Outsourcing EBITDA Margin: We currently forecast infrastructure outsourcing EBITDA margin to remain stable at 2012 level of about 17% till the end of the Trefis forecast period.
-There could be 5%-6% upside to the Trefis price estimate if margin were to increase going forward, reaching the 20% mark achieved in 2009.
+- Technology Services EBITDA Margin: Trefis currently forecast technology services EBITDA margin to remain stable at 2014 level of about 18.2% till the end of the Trefis forecast period.
+There could be 5%-6% upside to the Trefis price estimate if the margin were to increase going forward, reaching the 21% mark achieved in 2009.
 On the other hand, there could be 4%-5% downside to the Trefis price estimate if margins continued falling, reaching pre-crisis level of under 15% by the end of the Trefis forecast period.

 PCs, Workstations & Others

-- HP Market Share in Notebooks & Netbooks Sold: We currently forecast HP's market share in the global notebooks & netbooks market will reduce gradually going forward to around 11%.
-There could be however be a 2% downside to the Trefis price estimate if HP's market share continued falling at current rate in the future reaching 8% by the end of Trefis forecast period.
+- HP Market Share in Notebooks & Netbooks Sold: We currently forecast HP's market share in the global notebooks & netbooks market will increase to around 20.6%.
+However, there could be a 2% downside to the Trefis price estimate if HP's market share were to fall to 15% in the future.

 HP is known by consumers primarily for its PCs and printing products.
-However, the single largest driver of HP's value is its services businesses that is focused on business customers and alone constitutes about 39% of the firm value.
+However, its fastest growing division is its services businesses that is focused on business customers and alone constitutes about 23% of the firm value.
 HP Services provides outsourcing and consulting services primarily to Fortune 500 clients.
-Through outsourcing services provided by EDS (a part of HP), clients can reduce their IT cost structure by contracting out the maintenance of IT hardware and software.
+Through outsourcing services, clients can reduce their IT cost structure by contracting out the maintenance of IT hardware and software.
 Similarly, HP assists customers in reducing costs in other business support areas such as human resources, accounting and procurement.